 YOUTH MINISTRY 6385.
 COMMUNICATING WITH YOUTH AUDIENCES.

 A course designed to equip the student to communicate effectively with youth audiences.
 Emphasis will be given to the preparation and delivery of biblical and relevant messages to teenagers.
+Spring, odd years.

 YOUTH MINISTRY 6390.
 ADVANCED YOUTH MINISTRY.